-Our curriculum and content are already translated into Japanese, Chinese, Thai, Spanish, French, Polish and Czech.
+Our curriculum and content on GeniusU are already translated into Japanese, Chinese, Thai, Spanish, French, Polish and Czech.
 We are developing GeniusU to enable instant translation for both curriculum and communication.
-This will mean students in most countries will have access to our global faculty and curriculum, and entrepreneurs can launch enterprises, projects and provide mentorship across countries and languages.
+This will mean students in most countries will have access to our global faculty and curriculum on GeniusU in the future, enabling our students to learn and our faculty to mentor across multiple countries and languages.